 Selected storytellers for our Moth-esque fall gala will have the opportunity to workshop with Loren Niemi — a National Storytelling Network Lifetime Achievement Award winner — to hone their stories and presentation.
 They'll also receive an honorarium.
 Interested?
 Submit your story by July 24.

-When Friends of the Mississippi River decided to feature storytellers who have been impacted by the river at our fall event on October 1st, we turned to our friends in the local arts community — including our host Javier Morillo and other poets, writers, artists — and asked, "Who should we be engaging in this event?"
+When Friends of the Mississippi River decided to feature storytellers who have been impacted by the river at our fall event on October 1st, we turned to our friends in the local arts community and asked, "Who should we be engaging in this event?"
 Time and again we heard one name: Loren Niemi.

 Loren has spent forty years as an innovative storyteller creating, coaching/directing, performing, producing and teaching about stories that matter.
 And we're thrilled to announce that he'll be working directly with the storytellers we'll feature at our Moth-esque virtual gala.

 I asked Loren to reflect on the power of storytelling and his work as a storyteller — and how our great river has changed him.

 You were a community organizer and involved in political campaigns for many years.
 Can you tell us a little more about that work, and why you shifted to storytelling?

 On one level community organizing is storytelling.
 It is about identifying the essential story of a group or organization or community— whether it is a problem to be solved or a dream to be fulfilled — then inviting people to participate in working together towards (a metaphorical) "Happy ever after"...